jlor/portal/README.md

 #### Sonarr

 ## Improvements
-Look into Fedora CoreOS or SilverBlue.
+- Look into Fedora CoreOS or SilverBlue.

-Alternatively move everything to a kubernetes cluster + helm charts.
+- Alternatively move everything to a kubernetes cluster + helm charts.

+- Work with SELinux rather than disable it for the required paths.

+  - `sudo chcon -Rt svirt_sandbox_file_t /opt /run/user/$(id -u)/podman/podman.sock` might not be needed.